bobbyfonken/Python-network-automation/README.md

 exit
 ```

-After this you should be able to securily ssh into your device, but we can use the script, **network.py**, to do this for us.
+After this you should be able to securely ssh into your device, but we can use the script, **network.py**, to do this for us.
 You can run it by entering:

 ```
 python network.py
 ```

-Before running this however, try to make sure you have your napalm Cisco Ios configuration files or your pyntc configation files with one command per line as seen from the configure terminal mode, ready somewhere.
+Before running this however, try to make sure you have your napalm Cisco Ios configuration files or your Pyntc configuration files with one command per line as seen from the configure terminal mode, ready somewhere.
 You should also have a hosts file ready somewhere with the following JSON structure:

 ```